zasimov/kf/README.md

-# The C++ Implementation of Extended Kalman Filter
+# The C++ Implementation of Kalman Filters

-This repository contains implementations of Kalman Filter and Extended Kalman Filter.
+This repository contains implementations of Kalman Filter, Extended Kalman Filter (EKF) and Unscended Kalman Filter (UKF).

 ## How to build (light way)